deculler/gotut/README.md

 ## Getting Started - cmdln1

 Our first example deals with command line arguments and illustrates some basic concepts in Go.
-It can be found in [src/cmdln1/](https://deculler.github.io/gotut/cmdln1/src/)
+It can be found in [src/cmdln1/](https://github.com/deculler/gotut/src/cmdln1).
+You can run it by `cd` to that directory and `go

 The process of building Go applications uses a set of file system conventions a Makefile.
 It treats a directory in your file system as *a workspace*.